Debadri007/TxGNN/README.md

     ```bash
     make run
     ```
-3. Access the API Once the services are up, the API will be accessible at `http://localhost:8883`.
+3. Access the API Once the services are up, the API will be [locally accessible port 8883](http://localhost:8883).

 ## Table of Contents
 - [Overview](#overview)